Crowdfunding Real Estate Isn’t Just For Millionaires Anymore. Could It Be For You?

 The Democratization of Finance?

-Small Change plans to launch its first Reg CF offerings later this spring.
-It’s still one of only about 25 Title III electronic crowdfunding portals that the SEC has approved.
-While most Title III portals are focused on startup and small business financing, Small Change deals exclusively with real estate, which makes it even more of an outlier.
+Small Change launched its first Reg CF offering in New Orleans in the spring of 2017.
+As one of only about 25 Title III electronic crowdfunding portals approved by the SEC, Small Change deals exclusively with real estate, which makes it even more of an outlier among a Title III field generally focused on startup and small business financing.

 “You’re limited to raising $1 million a year, and people think well, that’s not very much for real estate,” Roderick says.
 “However, Eve [Picker] is bucking that common wisdom by focusing on a particular kind of real estate that satisfies The Change Index.
 She is unique in the ecosystem.”